 If you have made a dramatic change to your name or don’t have a name on your birth certificate, you will need a court order.
 This also applies if you want to change your name or surname to something other than your birth name.
 In these cases, you should:

-• Submit your court order with a certified copy of your birth certificate and your photo ID with a request of name change to the vital records office.
+- Submit your court order with a certified copy of your birth certificate and your photo ID with a request for a name change to the vital records office.
 You may have to provide a letter of explanation

 Most states have their own version of a Birth Certificate Correction Form.
 Therefore, you will have to request it locally.
 Changes typically take 2-3 weeks to process.